 the thing excluded

-the group from which the مستثنى is being excluded
+which the مستثنى is being

 Just as there are many alternatives to the word ‘except’ in English – such as ‘save’, or ‘but not’, and so forth – so, too, in Arabic are there many methods of achieving exclusion.
 Some of these involve the use of verbs, as in the following.

 · لا يكون

 Other methods involved the use of particles, such as the following.

 And yet other methods involve the use of nouns.
 A few examples follow.

 Type of Exclusion /mustathnā/

 There are many angles from which we can consider exclusion and each results in a different categorization.
 The first angle we will consider is that of the relationship between the مستثنى and the مستثنى منه; either the مستثنى is actually part of the مستثنى منه, or it is not part of it.
 In the first example below, the thing being excluded is actually part of the group from which the exclusion is being made.
 And in the second example, the thing being excluded is actually not part of the group.